tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 	    # Go render the response and return it to the client.
 	    return render(request, 'rango/category.html', context_dict)

 Our new view follows the same basic steps as our `index()` view.
 We first define a context dictionary.
 Then, we attempt to extract the data from the models and add the relevant data to the context dictionary.
-We determine which category has been requested by using the value passed as parameter `category_name_slug` to the `show_category()` view function (in addition to the `request` parameter).
+We determine which category has been requested by using the value passed `category_name_slug` to the `show_category()` view function (in addition to the `request` parameter).

 If the category slug is found in the `Category` model, we can then pull out the associated pages, and add this to the context dictionary, `context_dict`.
 If the category requested was not found, we set the associated context dictionary values to `None`.
 Finally, we `render()` everything together, using a new `category.html` template.